BarryCarlyon/twitch_misc/channel_points/README.md

 And then do something depending on the script called

 - interactive_basic_create.js - using readline ask some questions and create a basic reward
-- fetch_and_dump_rewards.js - will fetch the "manageable" rewards for this ClientID for the authenticating user
+- fetch_and_dump_rewards.js - will fetch the "manageable" rewards for this ClientID for the authenticating user and store them in a json in the `jsons` folder
 - fetch_and_nail.js - will fetch the "manageable" rewards and delete them all

 ## Reference Documentation